-Pavement Management Program and Street Rehabilitation Selection
+Pavement Management Program and Street Rehabilitation Selection:

 Street selection for pavement rehabilitation each year is conducted using several criteria.
 First, the Pavement Management Program (PMP) evaluates current and predicts future roadway conditions, and provides a logical and efficient method of identifying street rehabilitation needs and determining implementation.
-Staff also refers to Metropolitan Transportation Commission's (MTC) guidelines, Maintenance Services staff's reports on streets needing repair, especially after a severe rainy season, and public requests for street rehabilitation.
-The -PMP is updated every two years and is a prerequisite for certain funding sources.
-The industry standard practice recommended by MTC is a minimum of 15% of funding to be spent on preventive maintenance and a maximum of 85% to pavement rehabilitation.
-Hayward exceeds this standard with a minimum of 20% spent on preventive maintenance and 80% pavement rehabilitation.
-Additionally, in 2014 Council approved the Economic Development Strategic Plan which recommended additional improvements be made to streets in the Industrial area.
-Approximately 15% - 20% of the overall paving budget is allocated to improvements in that area.
+Staff also refers to the Metropolitan Transportation Commission's (MTC) guidelines, Maintenance Services staff's reports on streets needing repair, especially after a severe rainy season, and public requests for street rehabilitation.
+The PMP is updated every two years and is a prerequisite for certain funding sources.
+The industry standard practice recommended by MTC is a minimum of 15% of funding to be spent on preventive maintenance and a maximum of 85% on pavement rehabilitation.
+Hayward exceeds this standard with a minimum of 20% spent on preventive maintenance and 80% on pavement rehabilitation.
+Additionally, in 2014, Council approved the Economic Development Strategic Plan, which recommended additional improvements be made to streets in the Industrial area.
+Approximately 15% to 20% of the overall paving budget is allocated to improvements in that area.

-Building Projects
+Building Projects:

-21st Century Library and Community Learning Center and Plaza and Heritage Plaza Arboretum (Measure C, 406) \$65,680,000 - As of mid-April, most of the structural concrete and steel installation is complete.
-Work has begun on the internal wall framing and electrical, communication, HVAC, utilities, and fire sprinkler systems.
-Work is approximately 40% complete with an expected building completion date of January 2018.
-The project schedule has been impacted by the need to dispose of contaminated soil and by the higher than normal number of rain days during this very wet winter.
+21st Century Library and Community Learning Center and Plaza and Heritage Plaza Arboretum (Measure C Fund 406; project budget: \$65,680,000) - Work has begun on the internal wall framing and electrical, communication, HVAC, utilities, and fire sprinkler systems.
+Work is approximately 40% complete with an expected building completion date of March 2018.
+The project schedule has been impacted by the need to dispose of contaminated soil and by the higher than normal rain days during this very wet winter.

 Fire Stations Nos.
-1-5 Improvements (Measure C, 406) - Design was completed and construction began on the improvements to Fire Stations Nos.
+1-5 Improvements (Measure C Fund 406; project budget: \$10,830,000) - Design was completed and construction began on the improvements to Fire Stations Nos.
 1-5 in FY 2017.
-Improvements include rehabilitation and modernization, updated infrastructure, improved livability, improvements for quicker response time and a reduced environmental footprint at each location.
-The total cost for the improvements is \$10,830,000.
+Improvements include rehabilitation and modernization, updated infrastructure, improved livability, improvements for quicker response time, and a reduced environmental footprint at each location.

-New Fire Station 6 and Fire Training Center (Measure C, 406) - The needs assessment study demonstrated the need to renovate Fire Station No. 6; however, the cost to renovate would be near the cost of constructing a new Fire Station No. 6 incorporated with the new Fire Training Center.
+New Fire Station 6 and Fire Training Center (Measure C Fund 406) - The needs assessment study demonstrated the need to renovate Fire Station No. 6; however, the cost to renovate would be near the cost of constructing a new Fire Station No. 6 incorporated with the new Fire Training Center.

 The new fire training center will replace and expand on the existing fire training academy adjacent to Fire Station No. 6.
-The needs assessment report summarized the conditions of all existing buildings and facilities and determined them to be in poor condition, substandard, and some that are not in compliance with current code requirements.
+The needs assessment report summarized the conditions of all existing buildings and facilities and determined them to be in poor condition, substandard, and some are not in compliance with current code requirements.

 Two options for the Fire Training Center are presented in the Recommended CIP.
 The first is for Phase 1 improvements only with a cost of \$31,325,000.
-Phase 1 consists of a new twostory Fire Station 6, including an annex with lobby, administration offices and classrooms, a four-story burn building, a two-story Victorian style burn building, a supplies building, an apparatus storage and service building, a driver's training course, and roadway/utility improvements.
+Phase 1 consists of a new two-story Fire Station 6, including an annex with lobby, administration offices and classrooms, a four-story burn building, a two-story Victorian style burn building, a supplies building, an apparatus storage and service building, a driver's training course, and roadway/utility improvements.

 The second option is a full build out of the Fire Training Center for a total cost of \$48,900,000.
 The full build out consists of the Phase 1 improvements plus an aircraft hangar training structure, flash over fire training simulator, outdoor classroom building, Urban Search and Rescue (USAR) training structure, and an elevated BART training center.
-Staff is working to identify approximately \$20,000,000 of additional funding which may be provided by partnering agencies. \$22,900,000 would be allocated from Measure C funds and the remaining\$6,000,000 would be obtained through alternative financing.
+Staff is working to identify approximately \$20,000,000 or more of additional funding, which may be provided by partnering agencies. \$22,900,000 would be allocated from Measure C funds and the remaining required funding, if any, could be obtained through alternative financing.

-Livable Neighborhoods
+Livable Neighborhoods: